paul-go/Truth/Reflex/Readme.md

 A **recurrent function** is simply a function that may be attached to some branch (and not a leaf), that may be called multiple times while connected.

-A **primitive** is a parameter that is passed to a branch function.
-The types of allowable primitives for a given branch function is defined at the library level, but some are usable across any reflexive library, such as arrays and functions.
+An **atomic** is a parameter that is passed to a branch function.
+The types of allowable atomics for a given branch function is defined at the library level, but some are usable across any reflexive library, such as arrays and functions.

-A **forces** are primitive or object variables that causes this reflexive kick-back behavior to occur when mutated.
+A **force** is similar to an observable, but they're connected to some branch via a recurrent function.
+They're either stateful (observable variable), or stateless (observable call).
+When stateful forces are mutated, or stateless forces are invoked, it causes an invokation of the recurrent function that is "hosting" the force.

 ## Unbounded Objects